Environment Texas Staff

 He currently serves as a Commissioner on the Austin Resource Management Commission and has previously served on the Pollution Prevention Advisory Committee of the Texas Commission on Environmental Quality, the Open Records Steering Committee of the Office of the Attorney General and the Joint Committee on Austin Water Utility's Financial Plan.
 He has been named one of the "Top Lobbyists for Causes" by Capitol Inside, received the President's Award from the Texas Recreation and Parks Society for his work to protect Texas parks, and was chosen for the inaugural class of "Next Generation Fellows" by the Robert S. Strauss Center for International Security and Law at UT Austin.
 Prior to founding Environment Texas, Mr. Metzger worked as a consumer advocate for TexPIRG, the Texas field organizer for U.S.PIRG and a campus organizer for CALPIRG.

 An amateur actor, Luke recently appeared in stage productions of Ghostbusters and The Princess Bride.
-Luke, his fiancee Rachel and his seven-year old son Gus are working to visit every state park in Texas.
+Luke, his wife Rachel and his eight-year old son Gus are working to visit every state park in Texas.